GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 ```

 - The `tweet.text` predicate is essentially the data field that we're defining.
 In this case, anytime we want to perform a query or mutation that interacts with the _text_ of a Tweet we'll be using this `tweet.text` predicate.
 - The [`@index`](https://docs.dgraph.io/query-language/#indexing) directive tells Dgraph to index the predicate based on the passed `tokenizer(s)`.
-In this case, our data type of `string` allows us to perform a full text search, which will be useful later so users can easily search through Tweets.
+In this case, our data type of `string` allows us to perform a full-text search, which will be useful later so users can easily search through Tweets.
-- The `@count` directive tells Dgraph to index the _number_ of edges with this predicate, so we can query the quantity of tweets, perhaps based on filters like the user that authored those tweets.
+- The `@count` directive tells Dgraph to index the _number_ of edges with this predicate, so we can query the number of tweets, perhaps based on filters like the user that authored those tweets.
 - The [`@upsert` directive](https://docs.dgraph.io/query-language/#upsert-directive) enables conflict checking when committing a transaction.
 While this still requires business logic on our part, it can be useful to help prevent duplicate entries under certain circumstances.

 The schema specification is quite in-depth, so check out the [official schema documentation](https://docs.dgraph.io/query-language/#schema) for more details.

 {{% notice "tip" %}} While most of the query samples we'll be using throughout this guide can be executed directly in the browser, your Dgraph installation likely also included the Ratel UI, which provides a beautiful interface for performing queries and mutations on your Dgraph server.
-Feel free to manually copy any of the queries throughout this tutorial and execute them directly within Ratel, which is typically located at [localhost:8000](http://localhost:8000). {{% /notice %}}
+Feel free to manually copy any of the queries throughout this tutorial and execute them directly within Ratel, which is typically located at [http://localhost:8000](http://localhost:8000). {{% /notice %}}

 ## DgraphQueryManager Package